Skip to the main content.

 There are two distinct ways of sharing ownership: shares and options.
 And there are a number of scheme types for each one.

-So before we investigate the scheme types, let’s quickly outline the differences between shares and options, and why you might choose one over the other.
+So before we investigate the scheme types, we need to start with the differences between shares and options, and why you might choose one over the other.

 What's the difference between shares and options?